Aiven-Open/klaw-docs/CONTRIBUTING.md

 #### 3. Separate your description with a new line from the body

-If you add a body, add an empty line between your description to separate it from the body.
-This makes the message more readable.
-It also makes `git log --oneline` or `git shortlog` more usable.
+If you add a body to your message, make sure to add an empty line to separate it from the description.
+This will improve readability and make `git log --oneline` or `git shortlog` more usable.

-#### 4. Use an optional body to explain why not how
+#### 4. Use an optional body to explain why, not how

-You don't need to explain the code!
-The commit message has a changeset that contains this information.
-Use the body to explain _why_ you made a change.
-Not every commit needs to have a body.
-Often the code change itself is explanation enough.
+The code speaks for itself, so there's no need to reiterate the "how" in your commit message.
+Instead, use the body to clarify the reason (why) behind the change.
+It's not mandatory to include a body in every commit.
+Sometimes, the code change itself is sufficient explanation.

 ⛔ **️Don't**